Altelus1/Altelus1.github.io/writeups/htb/boxes/Json.md

 To reverse or decompile the .NET executable, [dotPeek](https://www.jetbrains.com/decompiler/) is used.
 After reversing, there is a Encrypt() and Decrypt() function on the decompiled code.

 ![26](/writeups/htb/boxes/images/json_26.png)
 Focusing on the Decrypt() function, it's stated that it used 3DES-ECB as the encryption algorithm.
-A little problem is that it has ```hashing``` variable that decides whether or not to hash the key.
+A little problem is that it has ```useHashing``` variable that decides whether or not to hash the key.

 ### Decrypting username and password